Who can be appointed as a guardian or administrator?

 - not disclose confidential information unless required to fulfil their role or otherwise authorised by law.

 A guardian appointed before 1 March 2020 needs to comply with the GA Act 1986, especially section 4 (principles) and section 28 (how a guardian is to exercise their authority).
-However, some aspects of the GA Act 2019 do apply, including Legal responsibility, enforced by civil or criminal courts. to pay compensation, and dishonesty offences (s 198).
+However, some aspects of the GA Act 2019 do apply, including liability to pay compensation, and dishonesty offences (s 198).

 Under the GA Act 2019, an administrator has six basic powers: